karlh001/archiveguard/README.md

 > ag

 If you see an output it works.
 Read the "Run" section.
 If not, make sure you are in the same directory.
-If you are unable to run ag on your system, and have python3 installed, try running [ag.pyc](https://github.com/karlh001/archiveguardian/wiki/ag.pyc-File).
+If you are unable to run ag on your system, and have python3 installed, try running [ag.py](https://github.com/karlh001/archiveguardian/wiki/ag.py-File) from source code.

 ### MAC OS

 No complied binary for Mac OSX as I do not have access to the operating system.

 ## Run Commands